-Supplies: The required books we have chosen and a highlighter.
+Supplies: Pencils, eraser, lined notebook, 2 chapter books (soft bound) tbd

-As of: 10/17/2023 Page 37 of 191
+As of: 3/7/2024 Page 40 of 214

 English - Advanced IEW - TTH - Cantu

 Class #: 427 Teacher: Donna Cantu Grades: 8, 9, 10, 11, 12

 Class Schedule: TTH Class Time: 8:30 - 9:29

 Fee(s): Supply Fee

-\$70.00 \$25.00
+\$70.00 \$30.00

 Description:

 This class is designed for the advanced English student.
 Previous IEW knowledge or teacher approval is needed.
 Using the advanced stylistic techniques, students will be required to write a research paper with proper MLA footnoting first semester.
 Using a literary work of their choice, they will be asked to base this research paper on literary criticism.
 To prepare for this, we will learn about literary techniques by studying five short stories.

 Second semester, we will study Creative Writing, Poetry and Persuasive Papers.
 Each students will be required to write and publish a poem modeled after one of the many poetic forms we study.
 Additionally, students will fine tune their creative writing skills using the IEW questioning model as well as Teaching the Classics Socratic Method culminating in writing and publishing their own short story.
 Finally, students will be working in groups to create a persuasive magazine which they will also publish.

 They will also be required to keep a vocabulary journal designed to expand not only their writing skills but also their comprehension.
 An in-depth grammar study will also be implemented.
 Students will gain an understanding of advanced phrases and clauses (subordinate, infinitive, gerund, etc...) and how to effectively use them in their writing.
 A grammar book which I have written will be required for this course.

-Prerequisites: Beginning and/or Intermediate IEW or teacher permission This class is also available on-line.
+Prerequisites: Beginning and/or Intermediate IEW or teacher permission

+This class is also available on-line.